highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/02.menu/04.mocap-system/docs.md

 - Check to see that each tracker is tracking the corresponding joint on the avatar.

-You have completed configuring your trackers.
-Now, you have to calibrate them.
+> > >  Use Vive Devices in Desktop Mode: Check this box if you have a head tracker and want to use your trackers in desktop mode without having to wear your Vive headset.

-### Calibrate Your Mocap System
+### Another Way to Calibrate Your Mocap System

 Once you’ve applied your desired configuration, you can use a shortcut to calibrate your trackers without having to bring up your tablet again.
 To calibrate on the fly, stand in a T-Pose and hold the following four buttons together for 1 second: